fommil/fpmortals/manuscript/complete.md

 W> I/O exceptions (are not *pure*), and can change depending on your W> network configuration (are not *deterministic*).
 W>
-W> If you must use `java.net.URL` to satisfy a legacy system, at least W> avoid putting it in a collection that will use `hashCode` or `equals`.
-W> If you need to perform equality checks, create your own equality W> function out of the raw `String` parts.
+W> The refined type `String Refined Url` allows us to perform equality checks based W> on the `String` and we can safely construct a `URL` only if it is needed by a W> legacy API.

 ### Functionality